hisunnymay/community/docs/reference/annotations/confirmation.md

 Confirmation can be asked in two different ways:

-- Explicit confirmation: Inform / emphasize information, ask user to confirm them, and move forward based on the answer user given.
+- Explicit confirmation: Inform / emphasize information, ask a user to confirm them, and move forward based on the answer user given.
 - Implicit confirmation: Inform / emphasize information, then assume user always agrees and move forward.

 ::: story